 And he's denied all of this.

-Uh so it just it can't plot thickens out there.
+So that plot thickens out there.

 The plot just seems to thicken.

-And by the way, does do any of us doubt that there's corruption in high places in the UN?
+And by the way, do any of us doubt that there's corruption in high places in the UN?

-Oil for food program.
+Oil for food program?

 How could Kofi not know about it?